Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 This is implemented using existing functionality.
 The magnetic connectivity aspect will need to be tackled together with the implementation of the Solar Orbiter requirements, therefore is out of scope.

 6.  **(SWHV-CCN2-20300-06)** Build on annotations to indicate instruments fields of view.
-Add ability to drag and show their centres.
+Add ability to drag and show their centers.
 Optionally distort according to differential rotation.
 Distortion of solar images is outside of the resources for this CCN.

 This will be implemented once the annotation functionality has full location awareness.